dcbuild3r/blockchain-development-guide/README.md

 #### General Learning

 There are many topics to learn about in core-development, one can specialize in any area.
-Here is a selection of learning-resources
+Here is a selection of learning-resources.

 Basic:
 - Merkle trees:
   - [Ethereum execution-layer Merkle Patricia Tree walkthrough](https://dzone.com/articles/ethereum-yellow-paper-walkthrough-27)